Networks

 Filtering works in a similar way to coloring and sizing - simply click on the filter option in the left-hand-side window and a new window will open at the bottom of the page with three tabs - Nodes, Edges and Labels.
 Let's look at filtering nodes.
 The first thing that you will want to do is select an attribute to filter the nodes by using the "Filter Nodes By" input.
 You can filter nodes by any attribute, i.e. both categorical attributes and numerical attributes are supported.
 The input looks a bit different for the two types of attributes though.

-If you select a numerical attribute to filter by you will see a Thresholds slider appear and next to that slider you will see a Filter Type input.
-By default the filter type will be set to Standard.
-A standard filter works in exactly the way that you would expect it to - all nodes with an attribute value less than the minimum threshold you select will be hidden and all nodes with an attribute value greater than the maximum threshold you select will be hidden.
+If you select a numerical attribute to filter by you will see a Thresholds slider appear.
+A filter works in exactly the way that you would expect it to - all nodes with an attribute value less than the minimum threshold you select will be hidden and all nodes with an attribute value greater than the maximum threshold you select will be hidden.

 Filters can be stacked on top of each other.
 So, for example, you can add a filter so that only females are shown and then you can add another filter to show only employees with a tenure of more than five years.
-Standard filters stacked together like that work like an AND operator.
-Combining Standard filters with Inverse filters allows you to construct complex AND and OR operations together.
+Filters stacked together like that work like an AND operator.

 If you select a categorical attribute rather than a numerical attribute, the logic above still applies but the input appears slightly differently.
 Rather than see a slider you will instead see a list of categorical attributes under the "Selected Attribute Values".
 By default all of the attribute values will be selected.
-You can change the attribute values that are selected by either left clicking within the Selected Attribute Values (holding down the control key to select multiple attribute values) or by searching and selecting attribute values using the input to the left of it.
-You can also quickly deselect all attribute values by clicking the "Deselect All" button and you can flip what is selected by clicking the "Toggle All" button in which case all selected values will be unselected and all unselected values will be selected.
+You can change the attribute values that are selected by left clicking within the Selected Attribute Values.
+You can also quickly deselect all attribute values by toggling the Select All button at the top of the input you see once you click into the Selectted Attribute Values input.

 Once you have set up your node filter, you can add it as a layer by clicking on the "Add as Layer" button or you can reset it by clicking "Clear".
 Edge and Label filters work in exactly the same way as node filters described above.